 Challenge tests for physical urticaria

-Dermographism: development of wheal within minutes in response to stroking of skin with a blunt object or with a calibrated dermographometer at ≤ 36 g/mm2
+Dermographism: The development of wheals within minutes in response to the stroking of skin with a blunt object or with a calibrated dermographometer at ≤ 36 g/mm2

-- Cholinergic urticaria: development of wheals within minutes in response to increasing core body temperature by 0.7-1.0°C by either exercising in warm environment or after taking a hot (42°C) bath for 15 minutes
+- Cholinergic urticaria: The development of wheals within minutes in response to increasing core body temperature by 0.7-1.0°C by either exercising in warm environment or after taking a hot (42°C) bath for 15 minutes.

-- Cold urticaria (contact): development of urticaria within minutes after application of an ice-containing plastic bag for up to 20 minutes
+- Cold urticaria (contact): The development of urticaria within minutes after application of an ice-containing plastic bag for up to 20 minutes.

-- Cold urticaria (generalized reflex): development of urticaria within minutes in response to exposure to cold room (4°C) environment for 30 minutes
+- Cold urticaria (generalized reflex): The development of urticaria within minutes in response to exposure to a cold room (4°C) environment for 30 minutes.

-- Heat contact urticaria: Development of urticaria within minutes after application of an heated (39-45°C) object for 2-5 minutes
+- Heat contact urticaria: The development of urticaria within minutes after application of a heated (39-45°C) object for 2-5 minutes.

-- Solar urticaria: development of urticaria within minutes in response to exposure to sunlight or solar simulator
+- Solar urticaria: The development of urticaria within minutes in response to exposure to sunlight or solar simulator.

-- Aquagenic urticaria: development of urticaria within minutes in response to application of water or water-soaked towel at body temperature for 15-30 minutes
+- Aquagenic urticaria: The development of urticaria within minutes in response to an application of water or a water-soaked towel at body temperature for 15-30 minutes.

-- Vibratory urticaria: development of urticaria within minutes in response to application of a laboratory vortex resting on forearm or finger for 1-5 minutes
+- Vibratory urticaria: The development of urticaria within minutes in response to an application of a laboratory vortex resting on the forearm or finger for 1-5 minutes.

-- Delayed pressure urticaria: development of urticaria within 24 hours after application of sustained pressure over back, shoulder, or thigh using a hanging weight or calibrated dermographometer at 100 g/mm2
+- Delayed pressure urticaria: The development of urticaria within 24 hours after the application of sustained pressure over the back, shoulder, or thigh using a hanging weight or calibrated dermographometer at 100 g/mm2

 In patients with chronic urticaria, after a thorough history and physical examination, basic laboratory evaluation includes complete blood counts, erythrocyte sedimentation rate (ESR), thyroid function tests, and antinuclear antibodies (ANA).
 Other useful investigations are as follows, which are performed depending upon clinical features: